influxdata/docs-v2/content/v2.0/security/enable-https.md

 1. **Generate a self-signed certificate**

+    Use the `openssl` utility (preinstalled on many OSes) to create a certificate.
     The following command generates a private key file (`.key`) and a self-signed certificate file (`.crt`) which remain valid for the specified `NUMBER_OF_DAYS`.
     It outputs those files to `/etc/ssl/` and gives them the required permissions.